 Holy Communion in Three Kings Church in Frankfurt, Germany

 We disciples of Jesus are not left as orphans by Jesus’s ascension.
 He is present for us in the sacrament of his body and blood.
 But Jesus also promised that the Father would send the Holy Spirit in his name.
 This Spirit came upon the chosen apostles on the Day of Pentecost (Acts 2), fifty days after the resurrection and ten days after the ascension in St. Luke’s chronology.
 That same Spirit is given to all who are baptized in the Name of the Father, and of the Son, and of the Holy Spirit.
 The Holy Spirit is the person of God who is constantly in touch with us—in our bodies.
-We receive the gift of the Holy Spirit in Baptism and our bodies become temples of the Holy Spirit.
+We receive the gift of the Holy Spirit in the water of baptism and anointing with oil (a sacrament applied to our bodies) and our bodies become temples of the Holy Spirit.
 “Do you not know that your body is a temple of the Holy Spirit within you, which you have from God?”
 (1 Corinthians 6:19).

 Rebirth by water and the Spirit: Baptism in a lake